-Background: This wine is named after three of the original pioneer women of the Hunter Valley, who established the initial homestead on “Meerea” in the 1830’s.
-The three women were referred to by the family as the “Aunts”.
+Background: This wine is named after three pioneer women of the Hunter Valley, who established the initial homestead on ‘Meerea’ in the 1830’s.
+The three women were referred to, by the family as the ‘Aunts’.
 The establishment of the homestead coincided with the planting of the first Shiraz in the Hunter Valley.
-Since the first release in 1995, this label has amassed 6 Gold, 16 Silver and 31 Bronze medals as well as TOP 40 NSW Wines placings in 1999 & 2001.

-Fruit Source: This single vineyard wine is made from fruit off the low yielding, old-vine Howard family vineyard in Pokolbin, planted in 1968.
+Fruit Source: This single vineyard wine is made from fruit off the low yielding, old-vine Howard family vineyard in Pokolbin, the blocks used for ‘The Aunts’ were planted in 1968.

-Fermentation & Maturation: The fruit was fermented in open vats and then pressed into American oak and matured for 19 months.
-The wine was then bottled in December 2006 with minimum filtration.
+Fermentation & Maturation: The fruit was fermented in open vats and then pressed out into American oak (French coopered) and matured for 20 months.
+The wine was then bottled in December 2007 with minimum filtration under screwcap.
 Over time a harmless crust may appear in the bottle.

 Suggested food match: Lamb and Veal meat dishes.